soundpress/RulesOfNYC/docs/c30/index.rst

 Domestic partners.
 "Domestic partners" means persons who have a registered domestic partnership, which shall include any partnership registered pursuant to chapter 2 of title 3 of the Administrative Code, any partnership registered in accordance with executive order number 123, dated August 7, 1989, and any partnership registered in accordance with executive order number 48, dated January 7, 1993, and persons who are members of a marriage that is not recognized by the state of New York, a domestic partnership, or a civil union, lawfully entered into in another jurisdiction.

 Employer.
-"Employer" refers to an employer as defined by Section 8-102(5) of the Administrative Code.
+"Employer" refers to an employer as defined by § 8-102(5) of the Administrative Code.

 Fair Chance Process.
-"Fair Chance Process" refers to the postconditional offer process mandated by Section 8-107(11-a) of the Administrative Code when employers elect to withdraw a conditional offer of employment or deny a promotion or transfer based on an applicant's conviction history.
+"Fair Chance Process" refers to the postconditional offer process mandated by § 8-107(11-a) of the Administrative Code when employers elect to withdraw a conditional offer of employment or deny a promotion or transfer based on an applicant's conviction history.

 Gender.
 “Gender” includes actual or perceived sex, gender identity, and gender expression including a person’s actual or perceived genderrelated self-image, appearance, behavior, expression, or other genderrelated characteristic, regardless of the sex assigned to that person at birth.